 Our loan loss ratio is defined as the provision for credit losses on impaired loans to average loans and acceptances, net of allowance for credit losses.
-Our loan loss ratio was 44 basis points in 2013, down from 53 basis points reported in 2012 and just below the lower end of our target range.
-The loan loss ratio in 2011 was 51 basis points.
+Our loan loss ratio was 38 basis points in 2014, down from 44 basis points reported in 2013 and well within our target range.
+The loan loss ratio in 2012 was 53 basis points.

-Our 2013 adjusted efficiency ratio of 56.2% was up slightly from 55.8% in 2012.
-Based on the most recent publicly reported results of our industry peer group, CIBC has maintained its efficiency ratio at the industry median in 2013.
-The adjusted efficiency ratio was 56.4% in 2011.
+Our 2014 adjusted efficiency ratio2 of 59.1% was up from 56.5% in 2013.
+Based on the most recent publicly reported results of our industry peer group, CIBC did not meet its industry median efficiency ratio target in 2014.
+The adjusted efficiency ratio was 56.0% in 2012.